3cqs-coder/SymBot/docs/README.md

 - **bot.json**

-	- This contains all default settings for your bot and exchange information.
-For test purposes, always leave `sandBox: true`.
+	- This contains all default settings for your bot and exchange.
+Depending on your exchange, the API credentials you enter here usually include some of the following such as your exchange API key, secret, passphrase, or password.
+For testing purposes, often you can leave all of them empty but always leave `sandBox: true`.
 	- Valid exchanges include binance, binanceus, coinbase, and many others.
 SymBot uses the [CCXT](https://github.com/ccxt/ccxt)  library so if the exchange is supported, you should be able to connect to it
 	- Most bot settings do not need to be set here since they can be set when creating a bot in the web interface
 	- If you experience any issues with your bots or deals using a specific exchange, there is a special parameter that can pass options directly to the CCXT library by modifying `"exchangeOptions": { "defaultType": "spot" }`